 - Access to assistive technology

-- Adjustable classroom furniture (ergonomic chair, height adjustable table, etc.)
+- Adjustable classroom furniture (ergonomic chair and/or height adjustable table)

-- Alternate media (conversion of print materials into electronic text, Braille, large print, etc.)
+- Alternate format (conversion of print materials into electronic text, Braille, large print, etc.)

 - Alternative testing